pfenninglab/OCROrthologPrediction/README.md

 ## Scripts (in src):
-predictNewSequencesNoEvaluation.py: takes machine learning model (json file for model architecture and hdf5 file for model weights) and gzipped narrowPeak or fasta file and makes predictions for the sequences sequenceOperationsCore.py: utilities used in predictNewSequencesNoEvaluation.py
+predictNewSequencesNoEvaluation.py: takes machine learning model (json file for model architecture and hdf5 file for model weights) and gzipped narrowPeak or fasta file and makes predictions for the sequences makePredictNewSequencesNoEvaluationScript.py: creates a script for running predictNewSequencesNoEvaluation.py on a list of gzipped narrowPeak files sequenceOperationsCore.py: utilities used in predictNewSequencesNoEvaluation.py

 ## Dependencies: